greim/hoxy/readme.md

     -----------------------

 1. Client sends request.
-2. Hoxy operates on request.
+2. Hoxy intercepts the request.
 3. Server receives request and sends response.
-4. Hoxy operates on response.
+4. Hoxy intercepts the response.
 5. Client receives response.

 You provide callback functions for steps 2 and/or 4.
 Within those, the entire contents of the request and response—including the body contents—are available to you as JavaScript variables.

 During the request phase the response object is unpopulated, but is still available as a JavaScript variable.
 If you populate it yourself, Hoxy will notice, and won't send the request to the server, but rather will skip directly to the response phase.

     ------------------------------
     server:  *remains ignorant*